ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 Get-AzPolicyDefinition | Select-Object Name -ExpandProperty Properties | select Name,DisplayName | Out-GridView`
 ```

+## Adding Tags to the Resource Group

+In many organizations, Tags may be required in order for Resource Groups to be created.
+The Guardrails setup uses a file called `tags.json` to create tags for the Resource Group (only).

+The only default tag is:

+    {

+        "Name":"Solution",

+        "Value": "Guardrails Accelerator"

+    }

+Add tags as required per your policies in a json array format.

 ## Deployment

 If the deployment is being done using the Azure Cloud Shell, the currentuserUPN parameter below refers to the user logged in.
 This is required when using the cloud shell.

-In a B2B scenario, please use the full user name, typically something like `user_inviteddomain#EXT@invitingDomain.com`
+In a B2B scenario, please use the full user name, typically something as below:

+`user_inviteddomain#EXT@invitingDomain.com`

 The solution will deploy new resources.

-Run
+Run:
 ```
 `.\setup.ps1 -configFilePath .\config.json -userId <currentuserUPN>`
 ```
 Alternatively, these parameters can be used to leverage existing KeyVault and Log Analytics resources:

 `$existingKeyVaultName` : the name of an existing Keyvault.
-If provided, the RG below must be specified and the content of config.json will be ignored.
+If provided, **the RG below must be specified and the content of config.json will be ignored.**

 `$existingKeyVaultRG` : the resource group containing the Keyvault above.